Items arranged in order of publication date. Scroll down for all entries. Selection

 Harvard Civil Rights - Civil Liberties Law Review, April 17, 2014, 52 pp.

 article traces the emergence of language rights for non-English speakers out of the "national origins" provisions

 of Titles VI and VII of the Civil Rights Act of 1964 - a development that occurred without any explicit reference to such

 rights in the legislation.
 The author credits the initiative of "policy entrepreneurs" within the federal government

 for this expansion of rights, rather than any pressure from activists within immigrant communities.
+Working within regulatory

-that social scientists tend to overlook regulatory agencies as "institutional change actors and regulatory practice as a mechanism of change.
+tend to overlook regulatory agencies as "institutional change actors and regulatory practice as a mechanism of change.

-To the extent that they do consider agencies, they paint agencies as weak institutions subject to significant
+To the extent that they do consider agencies, they paint agencies as weak institutions subject to significant political or

-circumstances and assist(ed) the ongoing quest for equal opportunity."
+and assist(ed) the ongoing quest for equal opportunity."